LINKMobilityDE/ns-checker/README.md

 - [ ] query them with HTTP requests
 - [ ] check that for each A/AAAA exists any PTR
 - [ ] check that for PTR exists A/AAAA
+- [ ] check for each MX must be a proper PTR